Jeishy/A-Slimes-Tale-University/README.md

 ## Gameplay Features

 - Players have access to the 4 elements!
 Earth, Wind, Water and Fire.
 Interacting with the elemental shrines on the map allows players to enter an elemental state.
 They also gain 2 armour slots, each with 3 armour points in them
 - Players can  fire proejectiles!
-But becareful, projectiles use up your armoour points
+But becareful, projectiles use up your armour points!
 - Projectiles carry an elemental state, and can do increased or decreased damage to enemies, depending on it's state
 - Players can jump, vault off of walls and shoot their way through 3 levels; Tutorial, Dungeon World, and China Mountain
 - Waterfalls block your way, and only let you through if you've got the right elemental state
 - Flames do the same, but with different elemental state requirements for entry and exit
 - Fire zones require the fire elemental state!
 Or else, you won't be able to find your way
+- Dialogue from the evil Genie guides you, as you journey across the game's levels